28 Dec Mentor Coaching

 As a place to start, Sue started listing all her ambitions for early January.
 She started speaking faster and faster – so rapidly, it was as though she was riding a bicycle and had kicked into a faster gear.
 The coach noticed that Sue’s energy shifted, and invited a pause.
 In the quiet space of that pause the coach held the silence.
 She could feel Sue’s emotion and her tears.
 Sue was the first to speak, when she said, “That’s my old familiar ‘override’ pattern.”

-As a beginning coach, please recognize that we are aspiring to be professionals.
-This goal takes many, many hours of training and many, many hours of practice with observation and meaningful feedback to achieve.
-It takes your willingness, devotion and commitment to being a learner.
-After 20 years as a full time coach, I am consistently humbled by what there is to learn.
+As a beginning coach, please recognize that we aspire to be professionals.
+Achieving this goal takes many, many hours of training and many, many hours of practice with observation and meaningful feedback.
+It takes your willingness, devotion, and commitment to being a learner.
+After 30 years as a full time coach, I am consistently humbled by what there is to learn.
 The goal of “mastery” continues to sit on the horizon of my view and my aspiration for making a meaningful difference.